 What are the best safety razors for shaving your back?
 Not all safety razors are created equal.
-Some stay sharper longer, some are actually sharper and some are just cheap junk.
+Some stay sharper longer, some are sharper, and some are just cheap junk.
 It is in this vein I hope to steer you to the best safety razors for shaving your back.
 I hope to provide you with some general helpful ideas as well as product recommendations.

-How To Dispose Of Your Safety Razor Blades?
+How Do You Dispose Of Your Safety Razor Blades?

 The safest way to dispose of your used blades is using a razor blade bin or a sharps container.
 Check out my page, How To Safely Dispose of Safety Razor Blades.